For a secure deployment, NetWitness Platform has installed internal RSA-issued certificates such as CA Certificate and Service certificates .

 To renew the Service certificates, do the following:

-- In case of a fresh installation of 11.3 or later, you must use the cert-reissue script.
+- If your hosts are on NetWitness Platform 11.3 or later, you must use the cert-reissue script.
 For more information, see the Reissuing Service Certificate .

 Note: If you have a host that is decommissioned or plan to remove, do not renew the certificate for that host.